dotnet/docs-maui/docs/xaml/fundamentals/get-started.md

 ## XAML and code interactions

-The child of most `ContentPage` derivatives is a layout, such as a `StackLayout` or a `Grid`, and the layout can contain multiple children.
+The child of most <xref:Microsoft.Maui.Controls.ContentPage> derivatives is a layout, such as a `StackLayout` or a `Grid`, and the layout can contain multiple children.
 In XAML, these parent-child relationships are established with normal XML hierarchy:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"